-Most analytics tools use a very simple data model to organize the data they collect.
-In the case of Google Analytics, the model is organized based on three elements: users, sessions and interactions.
+Most analytics tools use a very simple data model to organise the data they collect.
+In the case of Google Analytics, the model is organised around three elements: users, sessions and interactions.

 - A user is a visitor to the website or application we want to measure.

 - A session corresponds to the time spent by this user on the website or application.